mangapress/mangapress/README.md

 Manga+Press is a webcomic managment system for WordPress.
 Manga+Press uses WordPress' posts, pages and categories to help you keep track of your comic posts.
 Manga+Press also includes its own custom template tags to help make creating themes easier.

 ## Changelog
+### 2.8.3
+   * Correcting blank issue when "Use Theme Template" is selected when used with third-party themes

 ### 2.8.2
    * Correcting Latest Comic template error when Latest Comic is used as front page.